 Zeolite type: Micronized natural clinoptilolite

-Then the skin areas were “treated” with nickel or lead solution.
+- Then the skin areas were "loaded" with nickel or lead solution.

 Result:

-The zeolite-containing cream was able to bind significantly more heavy metals than the comparison cream.
+- The zeolite-containing cream could bind significantly more heavy metals than the comparison cream.

-The zeolite acted like a protective shield against environmental toxins .
+- The zeolite acted as a protective shield against environmental toxins.

-The zeolite powder not only has a mattifying effect, but can also bind fine dust, heavy metals and other environmental toxins before they penetrate the skin – a real argument for a “detox” or “anti-pollution” skincare routine .
+The zeolite powder not only has a mattifying effect, but can also bind particulate matter, heavy metals, and other environmental toxins before they penetrate the skin – a real argument for a "detox" or "anti-pollution" skin care.

 In laboratory studies, zeolite was combined with zinc or natural antibiotics to treat acne.
-The zeolite acted as a carrier system – storing the active ingredients and releasing them slowly.
-While our zeolite powder does not contain any medication, its mineral structure is ideally suited to enhance the effects of essential oils (e.g., tea tree oil) or plant-based active ingredients.
-We offer a skin powder with organic lavender oil and a hoof powder for horses with organic tea tree oil.
+The zeolite acted as a carrier system – it stored the active ingredients and released them slowly.
+Although our zeolite powder does not contain medication, its mineral structure is excellently suited to support essential oils (e.g., tea tree oil) or herbal active ingredients.
+We have a skin powder with organic lavender oil and for horses a hoof powder with organic tea tree oil.

 Study: Bonferoni et al. (2007)